 How to apply

-Step 1 - all applications must be made via the Commonwealth Scholarship Commission's online application system.
-Their online application form is now open.
+Applications must be made via the Commonwealth Scholarship Commission's online application system.
+Their online application system for 2020 is now open.
 Any applications not submitted via their online application system will NOT be accepted.
-All applications must be submitted by 16.00 (GMT) on 14 March 2019 at the latest. http://cscuk.dfid.gov.uk/apply/shared-scholarships/
+All applications and supporting documents must be submitted by 16.00 (GMT) on 18 December 2019 at the latest.
+Please see http://cscuk.dfid.gov.uk/apply/shared-scholarships/

 Information on how to apply to the University can be found at https://www.strath.ac.uk/studywithus/postgraduatetaught/howtoapply/